danmurphy1217/homebrew-equit-ease/README.md

 # homebrew-equit-ease
-Fromula for downloading equit-ease with homebrew
+Formula for downloading equit-ease with homebrew